ICT-Mahidol/Gemini-2023/Samyung.md

 5. 6488123 Kitiphum Mueangthongkham
 6. 6488175 Penpitchapa Pantaraksakul

-# Functional
+# Functional Requirements
-2. General Description
+*2. General Description*

   1. The system must enable astronomers to define science plans and observations.
   2. The system must enable astronomers to submit observation schedules.
   3. The system must enable astronomers to control the telescope and instruments remotely.